-What makes your pain worse e?
-What makes your pain better? ( Activity Rest Overhead/Reaching Brace (type/how long used?) ( Nighttime Medications Lifting Therapy (How long?)
-If so, where?)
-Please circle any of the following tests you have had in regards to this particular problems: X-Rays MRI Scan EMG/Nerve Conditio on Test Other: Review of Systems: Do you currently or have you ever had any of the following (please circ Eye/Vision Problems Hearing Difficulties Throat/Swallowing Difficulties Gastritis/Ulcers Bowel Problems Cardiac Disease Lung/Breathing Diff.
-High Blood Pressure High Cholesterol Diabetes Thyroid Disease Stroke Osteoarthritis Rheumatoid Arthritis s Osteoporosis Neurologic Disease Blood Transfusions Cancer (type and when) Other conditions (please list) : Anxiety CURRENT MEDICATIONS: please list any current medications and dosages.
-None offer than the plant Do you have any allergies to medications NO YES(please list): Are you allergic to latex NO YES(please list reaction): Please list any prior surgeries and/or hospitalizations and year they occurred:
+What makes your pain worse?
+What makes your pain better?
+E Activity Rest Overhead/Reaching Brace Brace (type/how long used?)
+C Nighttime Medications Lifting Therapy (How long?)
+I Is there any radiation of the pain?
+No (Yes) (If so, where?)
+Toes I Please circle any of the following tests you have had in regards to this particular problems: ) X-Rays MRI Scan EMG/Nerve Condit ion Test Other: I Review of Sys stems: Do you c currently or have you ever ha d any of the following (please circle): ŧ Eye/Vision Problems Hearing Difficulties Throat/Swallowing Difficulties Gastritis/Ulcers Bowel Problems Cardiac Disea Cardiac Disease I Lung/Breathi ng Diff.
+High Blood Pressur e High Cholesterol Diabetes Thyroid Disease Stroke Stroke ( Osteoarthritis Rheumatoid Arthritis Osteoporosis Neurologic Disease Blood Transfusions Cancer (type and when) Osteoporosis I Cancer (type and when) .( Other conditions (please list): - CURRENT MEDICATIONS: please list any current medications and dosages. - Do you have any allergies to medications NO YES(please list): A Are you allergic to latex NO YES(please list reaction): P Please list any prior surgeries and/or hospitalizations and year they occurred: -

 Family History:

 Please list any medical problems of members in your family:

-Grandparents: High Blad presse
+Grandparents: High Black pressure

-Father: High Chadesters i Mother:
+Father: High Chadesters 1 Mother:

 Brothers: Sisters:

 Social History:

 Are you currently employed?
 YES NO

-Current occupation: Student
+Current occupation : Student

 If NO are you (please circle): Retired SS/Disability Workman's Comp Unemployed

 Do you currently smoke NO YES (if yes, how many packs per day and how many yrs?):

 Have you ever smoked in the past and quite NO YES (if yes, how many packs per day and how long ago did you quit?)

-How often do you drink alcohol Never 1-2 times per month Daily
+How often do you drink alcohole Never 1-2 times per month Daily

-Do you use any illicit drugs?
-No
+Do you use any illicit drugs? no

-Any history of alcohol/drug/pain pill abuse NO YES (if yes, when?)
+Any history of alcohol/drug/pain pill abuse?
+NO YES (if yes, when?)

 Highest level of education reached:

-High School/GED Associate's Degree Bachelor's Degree Graduate degree
+$\langle$ High School/GED Associate's Degree Bachelor's Degree Graduate degree

 Other:

 Reviewing Doctor/P.A.
-Signature: Date: 2/6/13
+Signature : Date: 2/6/13